-Aspect Guidance description Report section Remark A. Environmental Aspect A1: Emissions General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-Compliance and Penalties, Emissions KPI A1.1 The types of emissions and respective emissions data Emissions KPI A1.2 Greenhouse gas emissions in total and, where appropriate, intensity Emissions KPI A1.3 Total hazardous waste produced and, where appropriate, intensity N/A The Group's business is not directly involved in textile manufacturing, therefore we have limited production of hazardous waste during our daily operations.
-KPI A1.4 Total non-hazardous waste produced and, where appropriate, intensity Emissions KPI A1.5 Description of measures to mitigate emissions and results achieved Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved Emissions
+Aspect Guidance description Report section Remark A. Environmental Aspect A1: Emissions General disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer Compliance and Penalties, Emissions relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+KPI A1.1 The types of emissions and respective emissions data.
+Emissions KPI A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+Emissions KPI A1.3 Total hazardous waste produced and, where appropriate, intensity N/A The Group's business is not directly involved in textile manufacturing, therefore we have limited production of hazardous waste during our daily operations.
+KPI A1.4 Total non-hazardous waste produced and, where appropriate, intensity.
+Emissions KPI A1.5 Description of emissions target(s) set and steps taken to achieve them.
+Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+Emissions

-Aspect Guidance description Report section Remark Aspect A2: Use of Re sources General disclosure Policies on the effective use of resources, including energy, water and other raw materials.
-Use of Resources KPI A2.1 Direct and indirect energy consumption by type in total Use of Resources KPI A2.2 Water consumption in total and intensity Use of Resources KPI A2.3 Description of energy use efficiency initiatives and results achieved Emissions KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved Use of Resources KPI A2.5 Total packaging material used for finished products and, if applicable, with reference to per unit produced Use of Resources The Group's business is not directly involved in textile manufacturing and packaging, therefore we have limited production of packaging material during our daily operations.
-Aspect A3: Environmental and Natural Resources General Disclosure Policies on minimising the issuer's Environmental
+Aspect Guidance description Report section Remark Aspect A2: Use of Resources General disclosure Policies on the effective use of resources, including energy, water and other raw materials.
+Use of Resources KPI A2.1 Direct and/or indirect energy consumption by type in total and intensity Use of Resources KPI A2.2 Water consumption in total and intensity Use of Resources KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+Use of Resources KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+Use of Resources KPI A2.5 Total packaging material used for finished products and, if applicable, with reference to per unit produced Use of Resources The Group's business is not directly involved in textile manufacturing and packaging, therefore we have limited production of packaging material during our daily operations.
+Aspect A3: Environmental and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
+Environmental and Natural Resources KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+Environmental and Natural Resources

-General DisclosurePolicies on minimising the issuer's

-significant impact on the environment

-and natural resources.Environmental

-and Natural

-ResourcesKPI A3.1Description of the significant impacts

-of activities on the environment and

-natural resources and the actions

-taken to manage themEnvironmental

-and Natural

-Resources